Queensland Government’s participation in the National Redress Scheme

 There are two parts of the National Redress Scheme that will be arranged by the Queensland Government; access to counselling and psychological care and a direct personal response.

 If you receive an offer of redress, one of the things you can choose to access is counselling and psychological care.
-A letter giving you information about how you how you can access these services will be sent to you.
+Information about how you how you can access these services will be sent to you with your offer of redress.

 The counselling and psychological care you can access is based on the state or territory where you live.
 This means that all redress recipients who live in Queensland, regardless of which state or territory they experienced abuse in, will be able to access counselling and psychological care.

-To give you as much choice as possible, there are three options available to find a counsellor or practitioner:
+To give you as much choice as possible, there are three options available to find a counsellor or practitioner.
+You can:

 - Continue to see your own counsellor or practitioner - if you already have a counsellor or practitioner and wish to continue seeing them, this may be possible if they are eligible to register on the Trauma Support Directory.